iisys-sns/vad/README.md

 1. Only works under Linux (requires network namespaces);
 1. You have a Mullvad account;
-1. You only want to use WireGuard servers (not OpenVPN);
+1. You only want to use WireGuard relays (not OpenVPN);
-1. You don't have a network interface with the names `vad0` in your root namespace;
+1. You don't have a network interface with the name `vad0` in your root namespace;
-1. You don't have other network namespaces with the name `physical` or `vad*`; and;
+1. You don't have other network namespaces with the name `physical` or `vad-*`; and;
 1. You don't want to use Socks Proxies for Multihop.

 ## Dependencies (TODO)